FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 .footnote[.red[* ]Source: [How To Be A Programmer](https://github.com/braydie/HowToBeAProgrammer/)]

+???

+**Q:** What are some scenarios where knowledge of the inner workings of computers would be helpful, as a web developer?

+**A:** Could be many reasons...
+Debugging, understanding how variables are stored in memory, navigating and performing operations on a server, performance optimization e.g. c++ vs c#

 ---
 class: center, middle

 .inline-images[
    ![WordPress - Code is Poetry](/public/img/slide-assets/code-is-poetry.svg)
 ]

+???

+Speaking of abstracted code, WordPress has a ton of functionality built in that we can use to build websites quickly.

+We won't need to reinvent the wheel since WordPress solves a lot of common puzzles for us.

 ---
 class: center, middle